SEC536: Adversarial AI - Penetration Testing AI Systems

 What You’ll Learn:

-You’ll develop cybersecurity fluency so you can collaborate confidently and make smarter, security-informed decisions.
+You’ll build the fluency to collaborate confidently and make smarter, security-informed decisions.

-If you already have IT or technical experience, SEC401 helps you move beyond theory into real-world defense.
-This course focuses on how attackers operate – and how defenders protect modern environments.
+If you already have IT or technical experience, SEC401 helps you move beyond concepts into real-world defense.
+You’ll learn how attackers operate — and how defenders protect systems, users, and organizations.

 What You’ll Learn:

-You’ll strengthen your technical expertise and prepare for more advanced cybersecurity roles.
+You’ll strengthen your technical expertise and build confidence for hands-on defensive work.

 Course Previews Include:

 Before cybersecurity, Liz Gore spent 15 years teaching film and theater – and never considered herself “technical.”
-That changed after she discovered SANS, took her first course, and realized she had what it takes.
+That changed when she discovered SANS, took her first course, and realized she had what it takes.
+“If there’s a curious spark in you – chase it.
+You can do this.”
+Liz’s story shows that you do not need a traditional technical background to start building cybersecurity skills – just the willingness to take the first step.

 | Which Course Is Right For You? | SEC275 | SEC301 | SEC401 |